vmakhin/ERT_tasks/Assessment_FluidDynamic/README.md

 ## Assessment of modeling fluid dynamic (advanced and hard):
 Transport a square wave across a 1-D structured grid.
 Use operator splitting for the continuity and momentum equations with no forcing terms:

 ∂_t ρ+ ∂_x (ρv)=0

 ∂_t (ρv)+ ∂_x (ρvv)=0

 Instructions:

 Use a structured grid that has 1000 grid cells, with a cell width of 1.0 meters.
-All variable values are stored in the cell centers
+All variable values are stored in the cell centers.
-Width of a square wave should cover at least ten grid cells Recommend testing with a square wave that covers 100 grid cells (see example gif below) Use a CFL condition where C_max<0.5
+Width of a square wave should cover at least ten grid cells.
+Recommend testing with a square wave that covers 100 grid cells (see example gif below)

+Use a CFL condition where C_max<0.5 .
-Use positive velocity of 10.0 m/s
+Use positive velocity of 10.0 m/s.
-Use a density value of 25.0
+Use a density value of 25.0 .
 Only transport density values > 1.0e-6

-Use the given C code that implements the flux-correct method for transporting quantities Compile C code using a Makefile
+Use the given C code that implements the flux-correct method for transporting quantities

+Compile C code using a Makefile

 Create a gif visualization that shows 10 seconds of simulation time

+## My solution of this task

 ### System of continuity and momentum equations: